siddharthreddyarutla/word-cloud/README.md

 <h1>Things to remember</h1>

--Before processing any text, you need to remove all the punctuation marks.
+> Before processing any text, you need to remove all the punctuation marks.
 To do this, you can go through each line of text, character-by-character, using the isalpha() method.
 This will check whether or not the character is a letter.

 -To split a line of text into words, you can use the split() method.